qqpigass/FREEPII/README.md

 >> Currently only human data are provided as examples <br />

 ### Basic data
-The human CF-MS datasets (PXD002892, PXD014820, and PXD015406) were downloaded from Zenodo (doi: 10.5281/zenodo.4106578) [1]. <br />
+The human CF-MS datasets (PXD002892, PXD014820, and PXD015406) were downloaded from Zenodo (doi: 10.5281/zenodo.4106578) [1].
 Among the various files corresponding to different protein quantification strategies provided by the authors, we selected those containing iBAQ intensity of chromatograms for further analysis. <br />

 The human protein complex dataset was downloaded from the CORUM database, the human protein sequences and subcellular locations of human proteins were retrieved from UniProt database. <br />